sabrinamerkin/sabrinamerkin.github.io/_posts/2024-06-15-NFL-Clustering.md

 ![]({{ site.url }}{{ site.baseurl }}/images/NFL/Forty-Weight Cluster Plot.png)<!-- -->

-The distribution of player positions within these new Forty-vs-Weight clusters are nearly identical to that of our clusters on all numeric fields.
+The distribution of player positions within these new Forty-vs-Weight clusters is nearly identical to that of our clusters on all numeric fields.
 Now that we've narrowed our focus to two dimensions, we can generate a scatter plot comparing the Forty-Yard Dash and Weight.
 We'll color-code these points based on their respective clusters.

 ```python
 # Scatter plot of Forty vs Weight (3 clusters)